You have questions about LASIK. Dr. Matthew Sharpe has the answers.

 Yes, you can.
 We accept all the major credit companies including, but not limited to Visa, Mastercard and American Express.
 Just make sure you check your daily credit limit as some cards have a cap.

 The average cost per eye for LASIK and PRK in the US is $2300, with a range from $1500 to $3000.
 An advertised price lower than $1000 is typically only for the lowest prescriptions without astigmatism.
 Most LASIK providers will make you come in to receive a quote for surgery.
-At SharpeVision our pricing is clear and consistent and listed on our pricing page, so you’ll know what to expect to pay for LASIK before your consultation- just compare our pricing to your current prescription.
-And the price is the same whether you have LASIK or PRK.
+At SharpeVision our pricing is clear and consistent and listed on our pricing page, so you’ll know what to expect to pay for LASIK before your consultation- just compare our pricing to the prescription of each of your eyes.
+For example, if your left eye is -1.25 and and your right eye is -1.0, your total cost of LASIK would be $495 + $1995= $2490 for both eyes.
+The price is the same whether you have LASIK or PRK.
 We also have a price-match guarantee: if you happen to get a lower price quote for LASIK or PRK somewhere else, we will match the price for service, just bring in your paperwork.
 It’s that simple!

 Roughly 90% of our patients are candidates for laser vision correction.
 The most common reason for not being a candidate is that a lens-based procedure (ICL, clear lens exchange, cataract surgery) is better suited to the patient’s anatomy and lifestyle.
 This is why we offer a range of refractive surgery options, so that nearly anyone with glasses can see clearly without them after surgery.